kmualim/phylo/README.md

 An alignment comparison was made between a classic progressive algorithm and a sequence alignment heuristic like TCoffee, with no clear conclusion or correlation between sequence features (eg. length, GC content, size) and how well either algorithms performed.

+Plots can be seen in the iPython notebook labelled Phylo plots.ipynb.